10 million users

 Designing an effective survey needs to be a perfect balance of linguistic art and science.
 Art in using precise words to form impactful questions and science in getting an equilibrium between close-ended and open ended questions, understanding the target audience, number of questions to add etc. while curating a survey.

 Open and close-ended questions have their own set of pros and cons.
 The correct inclusion of both results in a better performing survey.
-While close-ended questions come with limitations like restriction of selecting from mentioned options, open ended questions give a platform for the respondents to say what they want to.
+While close-ended questions come with limitations like restriction of selecting from mentioned options, getting questions that are open ended answered give a platform for the respondents to say what they want to.

 High-value surveys are those that bring in desired results like increase in sales or rise in number of signups.
-It’s observed that these high-value surveys have more open ended questions and not that many close-ended ones.
+It’s observed that these high-value surveys have more open ended questions and not that many closed question answer surveys.

-Unlike a closed ended question that leaves your responses narrow and limited, a free-form question allows you to probe deep into the respondent's answers, gaining valuable information about the subject at hand.
-The responses to these questions can be used to attain detailed, descriptive information, otherwise unattainable.
+Open ended questions are free-form questions that allows a respondent to answer in open text format such that they can answer based on their complete knowledge, feelings and understanding.
+Unlike a closed ended question that leaves your responses narrow and limited, open-ended question allows you to probe deep into the respondent's answers, gaining valuable information about the subject at hand.
+The responses to these questions can be used to attain detailed, descriptive information, otherwise unattainable through.

 When designing surveys, we often need to decide whether to use an open ended question versus close ended questions to get specific information.
 Yet we need to be aware of the fact that open ended question and close ended questions each have their own strengths and weaknesses and perform in different ways.